hakimbdev/OaklaneMallWeb/README.md

-# Oaklane Mall - E-Commerce Website
+# Oaklane Store - E-Commerce Website

 **"Where Everyday Style Finds Its Lane."**

-A modern, responsive, and SEO-optimized e-commerce website for Oaklane Mall, a premium clothing retail brand offering high-quality apparel for the modern lifestyle.
+A modern, responsive, and SEO-optimized e-commerce website for Oaklane Store, a premium clothing retail brand offering high-quality apparel for the modern lifestyle.

 ## 🌟 Features